conan-io/docs/devops/compression.rst

 If the recipe and package artifacts have been downloaded from the server, the compressed artifacts are cached and it is not necessary to compress them again.
-Furthermore, uploading them to a server that contains those artifacts will skip the actual upload transfer when the ``revisions`` match, or even avoid the transfer when uploading to a repository without the revision, but the file already exist in the server if the server has file de-duplication capabilities, like Artifactory.
+Furthermore, uploading them to a server that contains those artifacts will skip the actual upload transfer when the ``revisions`` match, or even avoid the transfer when uploading to a repository without the revision, but the file already exists in the server if the server has file de-duplication capabilities, like Artifactory.

 These artifacts are automatically extracted when a package is downloaded or installed.